SumeetPathak2807/EggTimerApp/README.md

 # EggTimerApp

-EggTimer is a timer app.In this,you can start,stop and choose different intervals between 0 to 15 minutes maximum.
+EggTimer is a timer app.In this,you can start,stop and choose different intervals between 0 to 15 minutes maximum using seekbar.

 Upon finish the Timer will ring, as user notification.